sophiayk20/covoswitch/README.md

 ## Paper Summary
 There are 2 main code-switching linguistic theories I discovered while writing this paper.
-- **Matrix-Language Embedded Framework (MLF)**: keeps one language as the matrix language and includes segments from an embedded language.
+- **Matrix-Embedded Language Framework (MLF)**: keeps one language as the matrix language and includes segments from an embedded language.
 - **Equivalence Constraint (EC) Theory**: grammatical structure present in one language must also exist in the other - as such, parsers are needed for code-switching text creation.

 One difficulty that comes with using the Equivalence Constraint is that it requires the use of constituency parsers.
 I found two parsers I could potentially use - the Stanford Parser and the Berkeley Neural Parser, but these only support a specific subset of languages.
 I realized that I could not use this approach to create code-switched text in unstudied languages, but found that the speech domain had datasets covering low-resource languages I wanted to study.